 While Google might not have been successful in the auction for Nortel’s intellectual property, they haven’t been standing pat.
-On July 11th and 12th, Google recorded the assignment of 1,030 granted patents from IBM covering a range of topics, from the fabrication and architecture of memory and microprocessing chips, to other areas of computer architecture including servers and routers as well.
-A number of the patents also cover relational databases, object oriented programming, and a wide array of business processes.
+On July 11th and 12th, Google recorded the assignment of 1,030 granted IBM patents covering a range of topics, from the fabrication and architecture of memory and microprocessing chips to other areas of computer architecture including servers and routers as well.
+A number of the patents also cover relational databases, object-oriented programming, and a wide array of business processes.

 Here are some of the patents acquired from IBM that are related to search and search engines:

 - System And Method Of Using Data Mining Prediction Methodology

 - System And Method Of Automatic Discovery Of Terms In A Document That Are Relevant To A Given Target Topic

 - System And Method For Imbedding Hyperlinked Language Grammar Notation In A “Literate” Programming Environment

 - Method And Apparatus For Maintaining State Information For Web Pages Using A Directory Server

 - System And Method For Maintaining Up-To-Date Link Information In The Metadata Repository Of A Search Engine

 - System, Method And Service For Ranking Search Results Using A Modular Scoring System

 - Updating Of Embedded Links In World Wide Web Source Pages To Have The New Urls Of Their Linked Target Web Pages After Such Target Web Pages Have Been Moved